Fraunhofer-AISEC/codyze-evaluator/documentation/docs/security-claims.md

 ## Reproducibility

 With this approach, the definition of the security claims is highly versatile and can be adapted to the specific needs of the user.
-By allowing the user to precisely document right within the requirement how a manual assessment should be performed, the OpenStack Checker can provide reproducible steps even for manual assessment.
+By allowing the user to precisely document right within the requirement how a manual assessment should be performed, the Codyze Evaluator can provide reproducible steps even for manual assessment.
 The exact phrasing of these steps is crucial for the reproducibility of the assessment.